-On Passover Shalheveth hosted 40 adults with severe physical disabilties from Shalheveth’s apartment complex, Beit Tamar, Maon Gilo and private homes, together with their caregivers, at a Dead Sea Resort.
-The Seder was led by Baruch Fisheimer who has been leading Seder for Shalheveth’s Pesach project for over 15 years.
+On Passover Shalheveth hosts 40 adults with severe physical disabilities from Shalheveth’s apartment complex, Beit Tamar, Maon Gilo and private homes, together with their caregivers, at a Dead Sea Resort.
+For 15 years, the seder has been led by Baruch Fisheimer.

-Participants spoke of a Jewish, extremely emotional experience, full of song and dance and truly felt part of the community.
-They expressed their appreciation of being able to encounter and celebrate with Israelis holidaying at the hotel in a normative and natural way.
+Each year, participants speak about the Jewish, extremely emotional experience, full of song and dance.
+Many talk about truly feeling part of the community.
+Participants have expressed their appreciation of being able to encounter and celebrate with Israelis holidaying at the hotel in a normative and natural way.

-A Seder was also held in Beit Shalheveth led by Rabbi Zvi Dardik, the rabbi of a community in the neighbourhood.
-There too participants expressed their joy and their appreciation that they could have a Seder in their own home.
+A seder is also held in Beit Shalheveth led by Rabbi Zvi Dardik, the rabbi of a community in the neighborhood.
+There too participants expressed their joy and their appreciation for being able to have a seder in their own home.

-This vital Pesach Project was made possible by the generous support of The Shtieblach Synagogue of Hachish St Jerusalem together with individual private donors from across the country.
+This vital Pesach Project is made possible by the generous support of The Shtieblach Synagogue of Hachish Street Jerusalem together with individual private donors from across the country.